Rokiis1/roadmap/test_case_design/test_case_design.md

 - **Test Case-Based Specification Table:**

-    1. **Scenario ID:** A unique identifier for each test scenario.
+    1. **Test Case ID:** A unique identifier for each test scenario.
-    2. **Scenario Description:** A high-level description of the scenario being tested.
+    2. **Test Case Description:** A high-level description of the scenario being tested.
     3. **Preconditions:** Any conditions that must be met before the scenario can be executed.
     4. **Test Data:** Specific data to be used during the scenario.
     5. **Expected Results:** The expected outcome of the scenario.